 The DD502(J) is just one of over 14,000 music-related products currently offered by web-based Gear4Music, which sources its products from a variety of manufacturers from around the globe.
-This kit is manufactured by Medeli, a huge Chinese corporation which specialises in the development, design and manufacture of electronic musical instruments.
+This electronic drum set is manufactured by Medeli, a huge Chinese corporation which specialises in the development, design and manufacture of electronic musical instruments.

 Like its smaller-footprint DD501 cousin, this kit has been in circulation for over three years full service, yet it manages to retain some credible features for those on a tight budget.